Driving in Spain

 Given that conditions may vary, we suggest you contact the Spanish Embassy or Consulate to verify these requirements before you start your trip.

-- Are the highways in Spain toll roads?
+- Are the motorway in Spain toll roads?